musselwhizzle/Focus-Points/docs/Focus Points.md

 Other cases where the Focus Points plugin will not be able to display meaningful information:

-* the picture has been taken by focusing on the main subject, then panning the camera to get the desire composition
+* the picture has been taken by focusing on the main subject, then panning the camera to get the desired composition

 ## 2. Overview and Basic Operation